erikologic/cms-tech-test/README.md

 _Be sure to select a 4+ vCPU machine!_

-- Github will provision a Codespace machine for you.
+- Github will provision a Codespace container for you.
 - All the dependencies will be installed. _This might take a while._

 ### Manual setup